God bless & keep you both. I can only hope that my daughter (she's 3 now) will ever love me so much & realize how much I love her.

-Thursday's entry BUY SYNTHROID OVER THE COUNTER, was written by Krista.
-Rx free SYNTHROID, Today's entry is written by Krista's mom.
+Thursday's entry BUY CARDURA OVER THE COUNTER, was written by Krista.
+Rx free CARDURA, Today's entry is written by Krista's mom.

 Where to begin--nowhere is there a good place.
 My judgment of people was way off back then (too trusting can be a bad thing.)
-A man who has his 13-year-old daughter living with him (and she chose to live with him over her mother) asks me to marry him--sounds like a perfect setting for a second beginning, SYNTHROID pharmacy, SYNTHROID wiki, right?
+A man who has his 13-year-old daughter living with him (and she chose to live with him over her mother) asks me to marry him--sounds like a perfect setting for a second beginning, CARDURA for sale, Order CARDURA from United States pharmacy, right?

 We have a lot of money--the partnership he is in is doing well so there are lots of vacations and “stuff."
 But the walls of our house witness the most horrific acts a mother can imagine.
-I find out years later that this went on not only when I was gone, buy SYNTHROID from canada, Purchase SYNTHROID for sale, but while I was in the house.
-How devastating is that to hear--me--who always said, buy cheap SYNTHROID, SYNTHROID without a prescription, “How can a parent NOT know that is going on?”
+I find out years later that this went on not only when I was gone, where to buy CARDURA, Online CARDURA without a prescription, but while I was in the house.
+How devastating is that to hear--me--who always said, CARDURA treatment, Is CARDURA addictive, “How can a parent NOT know that is going on?”
 Easy--the child is told her mother will be hurt if she tells anyone.
 And the abuse on me escalates.
 His son tries to break it up once and he goes after his son with a hammer.
-When you allow yourself to become a victim of abuse, SYNTHROID dosage, Where can i buy SYNTHROID online, your self-worth goes right down the tubes.
-You are unlovable, worthless, order SYNTHROID online c.o.d, Buy SYNTHROID online cod, just someone the world would be better off without.
+When you allow yourself to become a victim of abuse, CARDURA without a prescription, About CARDURA, your self-worth goes right down the tubes.
+You are unlovable, worthless, CARDURA duration, CARDURA photos, just someone the world would be better off without.
 But I digress… this isn’t just about me.

-Go a few years later--the verbal abuse is excessive, truly unbearable, fast shipping SYNTHROID, Where can i cheapest SYNTHROID online, but I have no money and the partnership has gone bust.
+Go a few years later--the verbal abuse is excessive, truly unbearable, purchase CARDURA online no prescription, Australia, uk, us, usa, but I have no money and the partnership has gone bust.
 Since he is a control freak and keeps the checkbook locked in his truck and he pays the bills, I don’t think I have anywhere to take Krista and survive.
 And I would have taken his son, too--I wouldn’t leave him behind.
 But I can’t take them and go home to my parents--it’s not that easy with them--they’ve already loaned me money to pay bills since he was putting his paycheck up his nose.
 Then the physical abuse starts with me--again, the threats of death if anyone is ever told, or if we leave.
 But my “suffering” was nothing compared to what I was daily subjecting my daughter to by staying.
 Then the suicide attempt--all Krista did at the hospital was apologize to me, and all I could tell her was how much I loved her and that it was okay.
 What kind of parent am I where my daughter wants to leave?
 How could I not know?
 Like an imbecile, I thought she was an overachiever who couldn’t take it anymore. (the DUH factor)

-Then came the day when she told me what had been happening, BUY SYNTHROID OVER THE COUNTER.
-I wish it had been different, where to buy SYNTHROID.
-SYNTHROID from canada, Of course I believed her--she would never say something like that if it weren’t true.
+Then came the day when she told me what had been happening, BUY CARDURA OVER THE COUNTER.
+I wish it had been different, CARDURA from mexico.
+Comprar en línea CARDURA, comprar CARDURA baratos, Of course I believed her--she would never say something like that if it weren’t true.
 Due to extenuating circumstances, I could not leave at that time--but I had a plan for everything to happen soon.
 I never knew if she truly understood my predicament but I explained to her as best I could.
 She went away to college and then came back the next weekend with her friends to help me move.
 Secretly.
-To a place where he couldn’t find me, order SYNTHROID online overnight delivery no prescription, Herbal SYNTHROID, and I knew Krista was safe away at school.
+To a place where he couldn’t find me, CARDURA over the counter, CARDURA dangers, and I knew Krista was safe away at school.

-Then he comes home early (during the move) and Krista confronts him (I am not there right then, unfortunately, comprar en línea SYNTHROID, comprar SYNTHROID baratos.
-SYNTHROID blogs, Of course he denies everything and his son is there hearing all this.
+Then he comes home early (during the move) and Krista confronts him (I am not there right then, unfortunately, CARDURA from canadian pharmacy.
+Buy cheap CARDURA no rx, Of course he denies everything and his son is there hearing all this.
 He takes his father into another room and Krista is hysterical waiting for me.
 I get her to my new place and away from the house entirely.

 Now no one in my family understands that I must be cordial to this man for the next five years (but I don’t have to live with him.)
-He has ruined us financially by not paying back taxes--if I’m not cordial, online buy SYNTHROID without a prescription, SYNTHROID coupon, he will run away and leave the entire debt to me alone.
-BUY SYNTHROID OVER THE COUNTER, I had to work three jobs to pay just my share.
-It took over 10 years, cheap SYNTHROID no rx, Effects of SYNTHROID, but I am finally out from under that cloud.
+He has ruined us financially by not paying back taxes--if I’m not cordial, buy CARDURA from canada, Low dose CARDURA, he will run away and leave the entire debt to me alone.
+BUY CARDURA OVER THE COUNTER, I had to work three jobs to pay just my share.
+It took over 10 years, discount CARDURA, CARDURA dosage, but I am finally out from under that cloud.

-Years go by--Krista (who by now has graduated from college, living in Maui) and I are talking and she says, SYNTHROID samples, “You always knew” which shook me down to the core of my soul.
+Years go by--Krista (who by now has graduated from college, living in Maui) and I are talking and she says, order CARDURA from mexican pharmacy, “You always knew” which shook me down to the core of my soul.
 “No, I didn’t.”
 “But I showed you my journal that day" (when she was 8).
 "It said what he had been doing to me.”
 “But the page I read just talked about how he was angry all the time and cussing and throwing things.
 That’s when I told you that I wouldn’t leave you alone in the house with him anymore.”
 “You didn’t read the page that talked about everything?”
 “No..”

 Well, just writing about this right now makes my heart hurt so much and the tears won’t stop.